timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 }
 ```

 First of all, we need to initialize the `result`.
-Next, go through the input string dividing it into substrings and loading each into a 128-bit vector using the `LoadInput` method.
+Next, we go through the input string dividing it into substrings and loading each into a 128-bit vector using the `LoadInput` method.
 We compare the input vector against a vector of commas to get a mask.
-All we need to do then is to count the number of bits in the mask — that would be the number of commas in the substring.
+All we need to do now is to count the number of bits in the mask — that would be the number of commas in the substring.
 Once we are done with vector processing, we count the rest of the commas in a simple loop.

 For loading a substring into a vector, we need to perform a small trick implemented in `LoadInput`: